 Looking for an entry level job or internship in community development?
 This is an overview of how to approach the search and a list of companies that might have relevant entry level and internship opportunities.

 A job in community development can lead you to working with a city or neighborhood’s planning programs or a nonprofit striving to effect change.
 Some things you might do include:

 A bachelor’s degree is usually required for community development positions, but volunteering and interning is a great and easy way to get started–and may lead you to a job without a degree.
 Besides a degree, creativity, excellent communication and interpersonal skills, and a knowledge of the local community are also required.

-|Planner - Community Development|
+|Associate-Housing & Community Development|

 Check out the latest job and internship postings in community development.